CE-Programming/toolchain/docs/libraries/fontlibc.rst

     : Note that comments are not accepted inside bitmaps; they would just be treated as bitmap data.

-For more details, consult the :code:`convfont` readme.
+For more details, consult the :code:`convfont` README.

 Using Fonts in Your Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~